SophieBotineau/lab-02-bash-unit-testing-SophieBotineau/README.md

  1 FAILED TEST
 ```

-Oops, we failed our first test.
+Oopsi, we failed our first test.
 Lets take a look at the output and try and see why.

 ```
 Expected equality of these values: